 14 - Schedule Quiet Hours for Employees

-Collaboration in the team regarding work is quite common among many organizations, but it’s not effective every time because sometimes what it needs is some private space to think about complex tasks.
+Collaboration in the team regarding work is quite common among many organizations, but it’s not effective every time because sometimes what is needed is some private space to think about complex tasks.

 So, now you realize the significance of quiet hours for employees and how it helps them think in a more better way towards complex projects.
 You can also get the benefit from this by offering quiet hours to your employees.